ahhyanb/starter-tv-show-finder/README.md

 #### `accounts` table

-Each account represents an individual person using the web application.
+Each account represents an individual using the web application.

 > **Note:** This project _does not_ require you to implement authentication as part of its requirements.
 While you may add authentication at a later point, it is not essential to completing the project.